h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **col_sample_rate**: (GBM, DRF, XGBoost) Specify the column sampling rate (y-axis).
 The range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to "Stochastic Gradient Boosting" (`Friedman, 1999 <https://statweb.stanford.edu/~jhf/ftp/stobst.pdf>`__).

--  **mtries**: (DRF) Specify the columns to randomly select at each level.
+-  **mtries**: (DRF, IF) Specify the columns to randomly select at each level.
 If the default value of ``-1`` is used, the number of variables is the square root of the number of columns for classification and p/3 for regression (where p is the number of predictors).

 -  **binomial_double_trees**: (DRF) (Binary classification only) Build twice as many trees (one per class).
 Enabling this option  can lead to higher accuracy, while disabling can result in faster model building.
 This option is disabled by default.

--  **score_each_iteration**: (K-Means, DL, DRF, Naïve Bayes, PCA, GBM, GLM, XGBoost) To score during each iteration of the model training, check this checkbox.
+-  **score_each_iteration**: (K-Means, DL, DRF, Naïve Bayes, PCA, GBM, GLM, XGBoost, IF) To score during each iteration of the model training, check this checkbox.

 -  **k**\ \*: (K-Means, PCA) For K-Means, specify the number of clusters.
 For PCA, specify the rank of matrix approximation.